devab2081/ethical-hacking-daily-log/Day-04/explain.md

-# Simple Explanation – Day 4
+# Reconnaissance Basics – Simple Explanation (Day 04)

-This file explains today's topic in simple terms for beginners.

-## What is this topic about?
+## What is Reconnaissance?
--
+Reconnaissance is the process of collecting information about a system, website, or organization.

-## Why is it important?
+## Why is Reconnaissance Important?
--

-## How it is used in security?
--
+Attackers use reconnaissance to understand how a system works.
+The more information they have, the easier it becomes to find weaknesses.

+## Types of Reconnaissance
+- Passive reconnaissance: Information is collected without touching the target.
+- Active reconnaissance: Information is collected by interacting with the target.

+## Why Students Should Learn This
+Understanding reconnaissance helps in identifying what information should be protected and what should not be publicly exposed.